Sustainability

 • In San Francisco, all single-use dishware has been eliminated and standard dishwashers have been replaced with industrial machines.
 Instead of taking one hour and 20 minutes to clean a single load, it now only takes three minutes, while only using two gallons of water instead of ten.

-• Clothes donation programs are held across studios.
+• Clothes donation programmes are held across studios.
 In Shanghai, an initiative has been held since 2019 to donate clothing to remote areas.
 In Paris, over 50kg of clothes have been donated to local associations helping migrants, with employees regularly volunteering at charities to assist.

-• We are ensuring that as little food goes to waste, through initiatives such as the Rescuing Leftover Cuisine program in New York, where 200kg was donated to the less fortunate – equivalent to 365 meals.
+• We are ensuring that as little food goes to waste, through initiatives such as the Rescuing Leftover Cuisine programme in New York, where 200kg was donated to the less fortunate – equivalent to 365 meals.

 • In Paris, a studio library and regular flea markets allows for books, clothing and homeware to be shared between each other, giving unwanted items a use.